What is a Bitcoin?

 - The number of different types of transactions and many more

-The two main types of bitcoin charts shows the level of detail that the user wants.
-Some users are looking for a simple, easy-to-digest representation of the bitcoin price movement.
+The two main types of bitcoin charts show the level of detail the user wants.
+Some users want a simple, easy-to-digest representation of the bitcoin price movement.

 - Simple price charts: The bitcoin simple line price chart must be very familiar from school days of plotting data on two axes.
 It shows the price on the vertical Y-axis (Euro, Dollar, etc.) over time on the horizontal X-axis, which can be seen by day, week, month, or hour, depending on the granular form you want to get.

-- Bitcoin candlestick charts: A bitcoin candlestick chart is so named because the individual data chart points of a simple chart are replaced by a vertical candle-shaped rectangle with a wick at the top and bottom.
-This is an area in which Trading view reigns supreme, providing investors and even some exchanges like Bitfinex and Bitstamp, with high levels of detail and customization.
-You can even go back to find historical price movements for each of these exchanges.
+- Bitcoin candlestick charts: A bitcoin candlestick chart is so named because a vertical candle-shaped rectangle replaces the individual data chart points of a simple chart with a wick at the top and bottom.
+This is where the Trading view reigns supreme, providing investors and even some exchanges like Bitfinex and Bitstamp with high levels of detail and customisation.
+You can even go back to find historical price movements for each exchange.

 The rising and falling prices within a candle period are differentiated by colour to make the price trajectory easier to discern.
 Green indicates that the price rose within the range of the period, while red indicates that the price fell.
 The candlestick components decompress a simple closing price value for a given period that tells you the following, as represented by the letters and numbers in the upper left corner.
 All businesses realise that they need to stay up-to-date to enjoy continued expansion and success.
 This favours the growth of bitcoin, as more companies want to extend this convenience to their customers.